aolarchive/node-multipass/README.md

 Multiauth identity server using Node.js and MongoDB.

 ## Overview
-node-multipass is a RESTful web service that authenticates users with various accounts (Facebook, Twitter, Aol, etc), and associates the credentials obtained within a session with one user account.
+node-multipass is a RESTful web service that authenticates users with various accounts (Facebook, Twitter, Aol, etc), and associates the credentials obtained with one user account.
 The REST API provides access to the credentials, and ability to delete existing profiles and users.

 This app requires Node.js and MongoDB.
 It uses `node-passport` to handle authentication, and `mongoose` for database access.